abinit/abinit/doc/tutorial/gwr1.md

 robot.plot_qpgaps_convergence(sortby=sortby, abs_conv=0.01)
 ```

-If we analyze the results of a more expensive run with multiple minimax meshes
+If we analyze the results of a more expensive run done with multiple minimax meshes
-and plot the results with AbiPy, we obtain the following results:
+and then plot the results with AbiPy using the same script but a different `filepaths`,
+we obtain the following results:

-Clearly 6 points are not enough.
-Also the convergence with [[gwr_ntau]] is not variational
+Clearly 6 minimax points are not enough to convergence.
-and there are meshes that perform better than others.
+Also the convergence with [[gwr_ntau]] is not variational, and there are meshes that perform better than others.
-This study shows that we should use XXX minimax points.
+This study shows that we should use XXX minimax points in order to reach an accuracy of 0.01 eV (`abs_conv`).
-Unfortunately, this would render the calculations more expensive, especially for a tutorial
+Unfortunately, this would render the calculations more expensive, especially for a tutorial,
-and we decide to continue with XXX points.
+therefore we opt to continue with XXX points.

 The script below shows how to analyze a single GWR.nc file.